Looking for practical strategies for engaging boys with independent reading? Find some useful tips that apply to struggling readers in this post.

 - Link characters in books to popular video games, television shows, and movie characters that interest boys.

-- Have students read horror or mystery books packaged in black bags and then write reviews of the scariest reads.
+- Have students read horror or mystery books packaged in spooky bags and then write reviews of the scariest reads.

 - Host a crime scene investigation if there is a death or murder in the book or story.